TajkirHossen-14/Arduino-Experiment-Archive/Distance Measurement/README.md

 The HC-SR04 ultrasonic sensor sends an ultrasonic pulse and receives its reflected signal.
 The time taken for the signal to return is used to calculate the distance of the object.

+The measured distance is displayed on the **16×2 I2C LCD** in centimeters.

 The system then responds according to the measured distance:

 - **Distance < 50 cm:** Red LED turns ON and the servo moves to **90°**.
 - **Distance 50–100 cm:** Yellow LED turns ON and the servo moves to **45°**.
 - **Distance ≥ 100 cm:** Green LED turns ON and the servo moves to **0°**.

-The distance is continuously measured, and the corresponding LED and servo position are updated accordingly.
+The distance is continuously measured, displayed on the LCD, and used to update the corresponding LED and servo position.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&color=316e99&height=2&section=header"/>

 ## 📊 Output / Observation

 - The ultrasonic sensor detects the distance of an object by transmitting and receiving ultrasonic waves.
+- The measured distance is displayed on the LCD in **centimeters**.
 - When the detected distance is **less than 50 cm**, the **Red LED** turns ON and the servo motor moves to **90°**.
 - When the distance is between **50 cm and 100 cm**, the **Yellow LED** turns ON and the servo motor moves to **45°**.
 - When the detected distance is **100 cm or more**, the **Green LED** turns ON and the servo motor rotates to **0°**.